 This preliminary one-hour meeting is at our cost, with no obligation on either party to progress matters further.

-We already work on what we believe is a fairer way of you paying for our services.
+We work on what we believe is a fair way of you paying for our services.
 This is on a fixed cost basis, usually with a fee agreed at the outset for an agreed plan of work.
 Our costs can be payable on either a fee basis, or by asking us to take a payment direct from the product provider where that is available, or by a combination of both options.
 At all times, we will ensure that you are fully aware of any costs involved, before a commitment is made.

 Fees will usually be based on the complexity of the work to be completed, the level of technical knowledge and experience required and the time spent in researching and recommending the most suitable option for your needs.
 Our fees do not currently attract an additional VAT charge, although this may change in the future.